Postgraduate Course: Seminar in Intelligence (PSYL11078)

 - summarize and present scientific papers

-- leading and participate in small discussion groups
+- lead and participate in small discussion groups

 - write a text on the topic of presentation that is accessible to public and yet scientifically accurate